 ‘I was never no good after that night, Charley…’

 Part of Ambition by Instigate Arts, HOME, Manchester, 9.7.16.

 "This is not a conventional art show, but a theatrical presentation.
 Like theatre, it asks questions, provokes thoughts and takes you on an emotional journey, portraying good and bad, light and dark, joy and sorrow, redemption and salvation.
-I do not endorse a way of life, but describe one, and the audience is left to make its own decisions and judgments.
-Thank you."
+I do not endorse a way of life, but describe one, and the audience is left to make its own decisions and judgements.
+Thank you." – Madonna

 'Ambition' was an evening of live performance, film and intervention that considered our insatiable struggle to succeed; from the personal to the global, the collection explored our fascination with celebrity and status and our constant search for affirmation, approval and acceptance.
 From our desperation to survive to our determination to thrive, no matter what the cost.
 Presented as part of Instigate Arts curatorial residency at HOME.
 Artists were: Kevin Burke, Bartosz Beda, Stefanie Elrick & Laura McGee, Michelle Hannah, Richard Hughes, Anne Louise Kershaw, Sara Minelli & Matteo Giuliani, Emily Mulenga, Greg Thorpe, Angela Readman, Louise Woodcock.

 Here's an extract from an interview with my curators at Instigate Arts about my performance piece entitled ‘I was never no good after that night, Charley…’ (You can read the full interview here) :